How Donald Trump, Joe Biden and grassroots liberals could upend Democratic politics in one of the country’s bluest states - KESQ

 The arguments against redrawing the ballots, at least in this case and the current discourse, are less high-minded, with the defendants in the suit – clerks from the 19 counties with county line ballots – contending that the changes sought by the plaintiff, Kim, would be too difficult to implement this late in the campaign-election calendar.
 (Ballots are printed and mailed out well before the June 4 primary date.)

 A ruling is expected in the coming days or weeks.
-Tammy Murphy, who is not involved in the case, has said she will follow the rules, regardless of the outcome.
+Tammy Murphy, who is not involved in the case, had said she would follow the rules, regardless of the outcome.
 Altman, her spokesperson, told CNN that Kim’s strategy “does not help the real New Jerseyans struggling to make ends meet or protect their reproductive rights from being stripped away.”

 Days of chaos

-Note: This story has been updated on Sunday to reflect Tammy Murphy’s suspension of her campaign.